Managing your company settings

 The Company Settings page allows you to change the name of your company, set your time zone, and request to delete your company.

 Only admins and users with explicit permissions to manage company settings will see this page.

-If you choose to switch your time zone, you may face a variety of consequences:
+If you choose to switch your time zone, you may experience a variety of consequences, including:

 - Segmentation filters of the form “Has done X before/after

 Date” will have the time adjusted because the initial date will now be localized in Pacific Time.

 The Notification Preferences page is where you can configure who (if anyone) receives notifications about your company.
 You can configure who should receive notifications about campaign and News Feed Card delivery or technical errors.
 You can also specify recipients for the weekly analytics report.
 For most notifications, Braze supports email and webhook channels.

 |AWS Credential Errors||Notifies recipients when Braze receives an error while attempting to use your Amazon Web Services credentials for a data export.||Email, Webhook|

 |Campaign Automatically Stopped||Notifies recipients when Braze has stopped a campaign.|

 |Campaign Interaction Expiration||Notifies recipients about any campaign that is due for campaign interaction data expiration, along with any information about segments, campaigns, or Canvases that reference it in a retargeting filter and were used to send a message in the previous 30 days.|